-- The Managing Director and Directors may approve revenue budget transfers up to £100,000 (cumulatively up to £200,000 over the financial year) and that formal Council approval be sought for transfers over this limit.
+- Digital and must be wholly sustainable.
+No permanent staffing changes can be funded from reserves without Finance and Corporate Affairs Committee and Council approval. - ii) The Managing Director and Directors may approve revenue budget transfers up to £100,000 (cumulatively up to £200,000 over the financial year) and that formal Council approval be sought for transfers over this limit.

 There be no other revenue budget transfers outside of the above limits and no transfer between 'directorates' without formal Council approval. - 4.5.5 Transfers from Revenue to Capital are allowed subject to continued service delivery as determined in 4.5.1. - 4.5.6 Transfers of managed revenue underspends from one year to the following are allowed subject to the transfer not exceeding 10% or £500,000, whichever is the lower, of the Departmental budget.
-Details of contributions to managed revenue underspend must be reported to Committee within either a quarterly monitoring report or the annual outturn report. - 4.5.7 Transfer into and from Specific Reserves are also allowed and must be reported to Finance and Policy Committee, either within a quarterly monitoring report or the outturn report. - 4.5.9 Transfers between capital and revenue are allowed subject to the continued delivery of the capital program and compliance with capital accounting regulations and specific funding arrangements and approved by the Director of Finance, IT and Digital, Internal Audit and reported to the Finance and Policy Committee. - 4.5.10 Any additional favourable outturn must be allocated to the Council's General Fund.
+Details of contributions to managed revenue underspend must be reported to Committee within either a quarterly monitoring report or the annual outturn report. - 4.5.7 Transfer into and from Specific Reserves are also allowed and must be reported to Finance and Corporate Affairs Committee, either within a quarterly monitoring report or the outturn report. - 4.5.9 Transfers between capital and revenue are allowed subject to the continued delivery of the capital program and compliance with capital accounting regulations and specific funding arrangements and approved by the Director of Finance, IT and Digital, Internal Audit and reported to the Finance and Corporate Affairs Committee. - 4.5.10 Any additional favourable outturn must be allocated to the Council's General Fund.
 This will ensure that any further allocation of said monies is subject to Full Council approval. - 4.5.11 Responsibilities of the Director of Finance, IT and Digital: